This post may contain affiliate links, please see the privacy policy for details.

 Instructions

-• Place steak onto a baking sheet.
-Sprinkle ½ tsp salt onto each side of the steaks.
+• Put the steak on a baking sheet.
+Sprinkle ½ teaspoon of salt over each side of the steaks.
 Place into the fridge to dry brine for 1 hour.

 • Remove from the fridge.
-Let come room temp for 30 minutes.
+Let come room temperature for 30 minutes.

 • When 15 minutes remains, fill the smoker auger with mesquite pellets.
 Preheat to 180 degrees F for 15 minutes with the lid closed.